 Your guide will tell stories of Scotland's dramatic history

 What led to Scotland's protestant reformation, and who was John Knox?
-He's buried under a car park, you'll see where.
+He's buried under a car park, I'll show you where.

 What happened to Mary Queen of Scots, and why?

-The signing of The National Covenant was a direct challenge to the King and eventually led to his execution.
+The signing of The National Covenant in Edinburgh led to the execution of King Charles I in London.
 What was The National Covenant?

 The Dutch invaded England and deposed the King.
 Really?
 Yes, it's true!